dacort/choirmaster/README.md

  - Run

 Configure takes a config interface and knows how to configure itself using that blog.
-Run Will do whatever polling of the remote data source is necessary and send any Choir Notes back to the main process via the passed channel.
+Run will do whatever polling of the remote data source is necessary and send any Choir Notes back to the main process via the passed channel.

-Configuration for each source is stored in a config.json file.
+Configuration for each source is stored in a `config.json` file.
 If the configuration doesn't exist, the source won't be loaded.
 Below is a sample configuration file.
 I group each of my sources into different Choir channels, but that's not necessary.
 ```json